Work Zone Mobility and Safety Program

 Additional Full Closure Examples

-• I-295 Rehabilitation (MaineDOT) - MaineDOT used full closure to compress three years of major rehabilitation work and associated traffic delays into two months for each direction of 24 miles of I-295.
+MaineDOT used full closure to compress three years of major rehabilitation work and associated traffic delays into two months for each direction of 24 miles of I-295.
 MaineDOT safety experts and traffic engineers recommended full closure as the safest and most efficient approach to the project.
 The $35.3 million project involved bridge and pavement rehabilitation and installation of new guard rails.
 The southbound portion of the project was closed from June through August 2008, while the northbound portion was closed from June through August 2009.
 Decreased speed limits, increased signage, additional traffic signals, and increased police presence helped ensure safety on the detour routes during the closures.
 MaineDOT conducted an aggressive public information campaign to ensure the public was aware of the project and alternate routes.
 MaineDOT collected travel count and speed data information through three locations, each with a camera, a radar unit, and a traffic count loop detector, and provided real-time traffic information via a web site that displayed a map with travel speeds, traffic volumes, delay information, and camera images.

-• I-64/US 40 (Missouri DOT) - Highway 40 (Interstate 64) in St. Louis closed January 2, 2008 for two years as part of a $535 million rebuilding effort.
-The five-mile western portion of the project reopened on December 15, 2008.
-The east-end closure, five miles from the I-64/I-170 interchange east to Kingshighway Blvd. began December 15 and the road will be closed until the end of 2009 for construction of roadway, interchanges, and bridges.
-Missouri DOT (MoDOT) has established incentives for the Contractor that include timely completion and re-opening of the road, and for tracking and meeting performance indicators for regional mobility.
-MoDOT is also doing an indepth evaluation of the impacts from and satisfaction with the closure approach.
-Without using full closure, the project would have taken an estimated 6 to 8 years of lane closures and cost many millions more.
+Missouri DOT (MoDOT) used full closure to complete the $535 million rebuilding of Highway 40 (Interstate 64) in St. Louis in two years, rather than the originally estimated six to eight years, and at lower cost.
+The five-mile western portion of the project was closed for 2008, and the east-end closure, five miles from the I-64/I-170 interchange east to Kings highway Boulevard, was closed for 2009.
+MoDOT established incentives for the Contractor that included timely completion and re-opening of the road, and tracking and meeting performance indicators for regional mobility.
+MoDOT also completed an in-depth evaluation of the impacts from and satisfaction with the closure approach.

-• Lodge Freeway (Michigan DOT) - The M-10 (Lodge Freeway) in Detroit was closed from February through November 2007 in order to reconstruct/rehabilitate 14 miles of pavement, repair/replace 50 bridges, upgrade utilities and replace freeway signs.
+The M-10 (Lodge Freeway) in Detroit was closed from February through November 2007 in order to reconstruct/rehabilitate 14 miles of pavement, repair/replace 50 bridges, upgrade utilities and replace freeway signs.

 Dupont Circle Work Zone in Washington, DC

-• "Holding Down the Fort", by Frank Cippel, article in December 2007 issue of Roads & Bridges, Volume: 45 Number: 12.
-In 2002, the Pennsylvania Department of Transportation (PennDOT) began a major reconstruction project on the I-279 Fort Pitt Bridge and Tunnel in the city of Pittsburgh.
-With heavy traffic using the bridge and tunnel, closing the structures and detouring motorists would not be easy.
-PennDOT began studying how to best complete the work and planning detour routes in the early 1980s, well before the project began.
-PennDOT decided to perform various stages of the project separately in an effort to minimize the impact a total closure would have on the region.
-The last phase of the project involved work on the main bridge span and the tunnel.
-Closing of the main span of the bridge and the tunnel required the use of two main detour routes that already carried large volumes of traffic.
+In 2002, the Pennsylvania DOT (PennDOT) began a major reconstruction project on the heavily traveled I-279 Fort Pitt Bridge and Tunnel in the city of Pittsburgh.
+PennDOT studied how to best complete the work and planned detour routes in the early 1980s, well before the project began and decided to perform various stages of the project separately in an effort to minimize the impact a total closure would have on the region.
+The last phase of the project involved closing the main span of the bridge and the tunnel and required the use of two main detour routes that already carried large volumes of traffic.
 With this in mind, PennDOT began reconstruction and rehabilitation work on the detour routes almost 10 years before the closures occurred.
 During the closures, PennDOT implemented many innovative strategies to reduce congestion and delay on the detour routes, including turning off traffic signals to create free-flow routes, expanding lane reversal hours, and opening a hole through an existing concrete barrier to prevent motorists from having to merge into a single lane when exiting a tunnel.

-• I-710 (Caltrans) - A portion of I-710 in Long Beach was rehabilitated during eight 55-hour weekend lane closures in 2003.
+A portion of I-710 in Long Beach was rehabilitated during eight 55-hour weekend lane closures in 2003.

-• "Still Hyper Active", article in June 2007 issue of Roads & Bridges Magazine, Volume: 45 Number: 6
+• "Still Hyper Active" - Article in June 2007 issue of Roads & Bridges Magazine, Volume: 45 Number: 6.

-Lane Closures
+Lane Closure

 To view PDF files, you need the Adobe Acrobat Reader.